SilentWhisky/Asteroids/README.md

 and practicing OOT.

-~ made a BLACK screen window, and Drawn the player [a Trinagle with a CircleShape HITBOX] ~ made a Rotation to the player, so he can rotate left and right
+~ made a BLACK screen window, and Drawn the player [a Trinagle with a CircleShape HITBOX]

+~ made a Rotation to the player, so he can rotate left and right

+~ made a Forward and Backward movement for the player